Education and Advocacy

 “Education is a matter of the heart.” - Don Bosco

 Don Bosco, a visionary of the 19th century, who loved the youth, provided them not only with shelter, but also education.
-His approach-the Preventive System of Education- kept the youth away from harm and evil.
-His education was directed towards self-discovery, the formation of character, holistic development and facing the challenges of life.
+This education made them to be the catayst in the society.
+His approach-the Preventive System of Education- not only kept the youth away from harm and evil but created a culture of advocacy.
+His education was directed towards self-discovery, the formation of character, and being a citizen in one’s own society.
+It is living the duties and rights of a citizen in society.
 The Preventive System is based on reason, spiritual well-being and loving-kindness.

 Don Bosco is an international Catholic educational movement founded in 1859 by St. John Bosco to help disadvantaged young people.
 Don Bosco’s educational system focuses on providing quality education with a strong emphasis on character formation.
 It includes an integrated approach to teaching, which combines classroom instruction with practical activities such as sports and other extra-curricular activities.
 The aim is to develop the intellectual, spiritual, social and physical abilities of each student.